 If you live in the US, you might already have a Model Y sitting on your driveway.
-The California-based firm began delivering cars to American customers way back in March this year.
+The California-based firm began delivering cars to American customers way back in March 2020.
 However, the rest of the world continues to be on tenterhooks, as the Model Y isn’t expected to crop up on UK shores until late 2021 or even 2022.

 One of the major selling points of the all-wheel-drive Model Y is the range, which is a claimed 314 miles on the WLTP, or ‘Worldwide Harmonised Light Vehicle Test Procedure’, cycle.
 Again, that runs the iD.4 close, with the rear-wheel-drive VW having a range of up to 323 miles thanks to a 150 kW electric motor that has 204 PS of power to play with it.